-We have an army of parents who come in to school every week to help different classes with their learning or run a school club.
+We have an amazing team of parents, grandparents, carers and community volunteers who come in to school every week to help different classes with their learning or run a school club.
+We are very grateful for their support and input.
+If you would like to get involved, please speak to the office.

 Information on day to day school life is included in a frequent Newsletter and these will also be on our website.
 Our school website reflects general information about each year group.
 Home-School books are used to communicate with parents on a daily basis or as needed.